moshederri/druidplugin/README.md

 This plugin is built on the top of an existing Druid plugin (https://github.com/grafana/grafana-plugins) which used to work on older Grafana versions.
 With the UI changes done on Grafana-3.0 the existing plugin stopped working.
 Lot of changes have been made to have it work on Grafana 3.0.
 It supports timeseries, group by, topN and Select queries.

+Forked from ZhanHui-Xu, and adjusted to code to work with Grafana 6.3.0 and above, with druid 0.19.0.

 Lot of features might still not be implemented.
 Your contributions are welcome.

 ## Grafana Version Compatibility: